 Pain in the groin, thigh, or outer hip could signal either degenerative damage or an acute injury affecting one of your body’s two largest ball-and-socket joints.
-At Denver Metro Orthopedics, P.C. in Englewood, Centennial, Lone Tree, and Aurora, Colorado, orthopedic specialists Stephen Thon, MD, and John Schwappach, MD, manage hip pain with physical therapy, minimally invasive procedures, and hip replacement or repair surgery.
+At Denver Metro Orthopedics, P.C. in Englewood and Aurora, Colorado, orthopedic specialist John Schwappach, MD, manages hip pain with physical therapy, minimally invasive procedures, and hip replacement or repair surgery.
 To address your hip pain with professional care, book an appointment by phone or request one online at your nearest Denver Metro Orthopedics, P.C. location today.

 Hip pain is discomfort in your body’s largest weight-bearing joint: the hip.
 Your hip joints are ball-and-socket joints that attach your femurs to your pelvis.
 Ball-and-socket joint configurations allow for a wide range of motion, which can be limited by persistent or severe hip pain.

-Dr. Thon and Dr. Schwappach specialize in diagnosing and treating a variety of the many possible underlying causes of hip pain.
+Dr. Schwappach specializes in diagnosing and treating a variety of the many possible underlying causes of hip pain.
 The hip joint includes bones, ligaments, muscles, tendons, and large blood vessels and nerves.
 Any of these structures can accumulate damage and cause pain due to:

 Hip injuries, like fractures, and degenerative conditions, like arthritis, commonly affect older adults.
 However, you can experience a hip injury at any age, and you shouldn’t ignore pain in the joint that lasts longer than a few days.

-At Denver Metro Orthopedics, P.C., the doctors evaluate your hip with an in-depth examination when you first arrive.
-They also examine your medical history and consider your lifestyle while making a diagnosis.
+At Denver Metro Orthopedics, P.C., the doctor evaluates your hip with an in-depth examination when you first arrive.
+He also examines your medical history and considers your lifestyle while making a diagnosis.

 Hip pain often requires imaging tests or minimally invasive diagnostic procedures to get an accurate diagnosis.
 Your provider might recommend a magnetic resonance imaging (MRI) scan, X-ray, computed tomography (CT) scan, or ultrasound to examine the damage.

 Hip arthroscopy is a procedure that can help diagnose hip pain, but it can also be used to make repairs.
-During the procedure, Dr. Thon and Dr. Schwappach make small incisions in the hip and use a lighted camera called an arthroscope to view the inside.
-They can see the joint in real-time on a nearby monitor.
+During the procedure, Dr. Schwappach makes small incisions in the hip and uses a lighted camera called an arthroscope to view the inside.
+He can see the joint in real-time on a nearby monitor.

 If your hip pain doesn’t improve with a little rest, ice and heat therapy, or over-the-counter pain relievers, it might be time to consider professional care at Denver Metro Orthopedics, P.C.